A tide of refugees reportedly streamed along the main road leading from the port city to Monrovia, the troubled country’s capital, on Friday.

 “There was terrible shooting.
 We could hear mortars.
 Boom, boom,” Benjamin Garkpley, who walked empty-handed towards Harbel outside Monrovia, told Reuters.

-Skirmishes in the
+Skirmishes in the north

 Battles were also raging around the northern town of Ganta.